Post –by Gautam Shah

 Work of a Professional begins with the mandatory data / prime information provided by a Client.
 When a professional comes to know of a potential client with job, a specific “schedule of data requirements are presented.
 Some of the required data items are obvious and easily available, yet it helps to know the sincerity of the client.
 In the first or first few encounters a professional must check out the capacity of the client to furnish such data.
 Such demands also make a client aware that a professional has begun the assignment, and the stakes involved in design-making.

 In exceptional cases, where the client is invisible and represented by a ‘Statutory Body’, very little data is likely to be available.
 Here the client is incapable of providing the data, and so it is up to the professional to get the same collected, but with the client’s consent and cost.

-A professional may not have the right to use the data collected for, and paid by a client, for any other client or purpose.
+A professional may not have the right to use the data collected for, and paid by a client, for any other client or purposes.
+It always remains property of the client.
 Whenever a client provides a crucial data like sizes, technical requirements, permissions etc. the transfer of information should be formal and well recorded.

 Normally the person who pays, receives the output, and has the first and exclusive right to the data.
 The party that pays for data, also acquires the inherent risks and liabilities.